chef/automate/components/docs-chef-io/content/automate/datafeed.md

 ## Enable/Disable a Data Feed Instance

-Chef Automate suggests sending node data to only five feeds at a time.
-This keeps your backend server smooth and with fewer clusters.
-If you have more than 5 data feeds but only want to send node data to 5 feeds, you can simply disable the remaining feeds.
+Chef Automate lets you temporarily disable the data feed.
+It can be helpful if the data feed is going under maintenance or you don't want to send the node data to a data feed.

 The data feed instances are by default enabled when created.
 To disable a feed: